CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/rest/httpresponse.md

 ### ErrorMessage

-The ErrorMessage returned as part of the message.
+The ErrorMessage is used represent any errors that occurred when executing the SOAP request.

 |                 |             |
 |-----------------|-------------|